shiyuanyuanyuan/mini-lecture/lecture_plan.md

 - Java doesn't have function types (like JavaScript) – Instead, it relies on functional interfaces.

 ### Code Examples
-- MainLambda.java
+#### MainLambda.java
-- Comparator<T> Comparator<T> is part of java.util, and it is used to define custom sorting logic.
+- .sort() uses Comparator<T> is part of java.util, and it is used to define custom sorting logic.
+- .forEach is a Method from Iterable, which is a superclass of List.
+Iterable<T>  <--  Collection<T>  <--  List<T>, and Iterable<T> is NOT a Functional Interface
+However, inside the Iterable interface, there is a default method: default void forEach(Consumer<? super T> action) Consumer<T> is a functional interface in Java that represents an operation that takes one input and returns nothing (void).

-- MainPredicate.java
+#### MainPredicate.java
-- Predicate<T>
+- (Predicate<T> is part of java.util.function, and it is used to define a boolean-valued function of one argument.)

 ## Stream API